Saturday, August 10, 2024

 Drawing by Charles Green Bush from https://www.rebeccaruppresources.com/blog/paul-revere/

-The book actually takes in several people whose lives were altered by what was supposed to be a routine round-up of illegal weapons.
+The book actually incorporates several people whose lives were altered by what was supposed to be a routine round-up of illegal weapons.
 Thomas Gage, the British governor of Massachusetts, lost his post and possibly his marriage from its aftermath.
 Joseph Warren, a leader of the emerging rebellion, was both impulsively brave and careful.
-John Parker, a militia leader, was six months from dying of tuberculous, unaware that his appointment with history was hours away.
+John Parker, a militia leader, was six months from dying of tuberculosis, unaware that his appointment with history was hours away.

 Revere was no leader, no politician or even a soldier.
 During his famous ride, he consciously avoided carrying a weapon.
 What he was, Fischer explains, was something more commonly known to the 20th century left, a community organizer: